-References: https://docs.microsoft.com/en-us/sql/relational-databases/in-memory-oltp/faster-temp-table-and-table-variable-by-using-memory-optimization? view=sql-server-2017
+References: https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sgl/snapshot-isolation-in-sgl-server

 You are designing a solution for a company that operates retail stores.
 Each store has a database that tracks sales transactions.
 You create a summary table in the database at the corporate office.
 You plan to use the table to record the quantity of each product sold at each store on each day.
 Managers will use this data to identify reorder levels for products.